JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 3376 -rwxr-xr-x.
 113 root root     1.5M Aug 30  2018 /usr/bin/uncompress
 ```

-Here `compress` and `uncompress` are the same file with
+Here `compress` and `uncompress` are the same file with different
-different names.
-We can tell it's the same file since they have the
+names.
+We can tell it's the same file since they have the same i-node
-same i-node number (the first column).
-An i-node is a feature of the
+number (the first column).
+An i-node is a feature of the Unix
-Unix filesystem and is super outside the scope of this article, but
+filesystem and is super outside the scope of this article, but not
-not [this one][article-unix-fs].
+[this one][article-unix-fs].

-Good and/or lazy programmers can use this feature of the Unix
-filesystem to write less code but double the number of programs they
-deliver.
-First we write a program that changes it's behavior based on
-the value of `argv[0]` and then we make sure to create links with
-the names that cause the behavior.

 In our [makefile][16], the `unmeow` link is created using this recipe: